List of Cardcaptor Sakura characters: Tomoyo Daidouji

 In both the manga and anime adaptations, Tomoyo admits that she loves Sakura, but Sakura replies innocently, "I love you, too," in the platonic sense.
-This is emphasized using manga conventions: Tomoyo declares her love against a background of flowers, while Sakura replies against a blank white background.
-In the manga, some scenes give the appearance that Tomoyo has a crush on Sakura's brother Toya; however, according to Volume 1 of Clamp No Kiseki: The Ultimate Collection, and an interview in the Cardcaptor Sakura Memorial Book, this was an error caused by one of the finishing artists not being aware that CLAMP intended for Tomoyo to have romantic feelings for Sakura.
-Later scenes show that Tomoyo recognises that Toya and Sakura, being brother and sister, have the same ears, and that Tomoyo secretly blushed over Toya because his ears reminded her of Sakura.
-Instead, she encourages Sakura's love of Yukito, and later becomes Syaoran's confidante and wingman when he begins to fall in love with Sakura.
+This is emphasized using manga conventions: Tomoyo declares her love against a romantic background of language of flowers, while Sakura replies against a blank white background.
+In the manga, some scenes give the appearance that Tomoyo has a crush on Sakura's brother Toya; however, according to Volume 1 of Clamp no Kiseki: The Ultimate Collection, and an interview in the Cardcaptor Sakura Memorial Book, this was an error caused by one of the finishing artists not being aware that CLAMP intended for Tomoyo to have romantic feelings for Sakura.
+Later scenes show that Tomoyo recognizes that Toya and Sakura, being brother and sister, have the same ears, and that Tomoyo secretly blushed over Toya because his ears reminded her of Sakura.
+Although she loves Sakura, she encourages Sakura's love of Yukito, and later becomes Syaoran's confidante and wingman when he begins to fall in love with Sakura.

 CLAMP stated that the reason that Sakura does not return her friend Tomoyo's feelings is not because Tomoyo is another girl, as Sakura does not consider sex or gender a barrier for her romantic attraction.
-She simply doesn't have romantic feelings for Tomoyo in particular.
-Demonstrating this, Sakura confesses that she has a crush on a female teacher in the series.
+She simply does not have romantic feelings for Tomoyo in particular.

-Although not the actual character, two of Tomoyo's alternate forms make an appearance in Cardcaptor Sakura's spiritual successor Tsubasa: Reservoir Chronicle, three in the animated version.
+Although not the actual character, two of Tomoyo's alternate forms make appearances in Cardcaptor Sakura's spiritual successor Tsubasa: Reservoir Chronicle, and three in the animated version.

 In the anime adaptation, the character is voiced by Junko Iwao.
 In the Animax dub, she is voiced by Sarah Hauser for the first season, and later by Claudia Thompson.
 In the English dub of Cardcaptor Sakura Movie 2: The Sealed Card, her voice is supplied by Michelle Ruff.
 In the English dub of the Clear Card arc, Tomoyo is voiced by Natalie Hoover.

-In the English adaptation Cardcaptors, Tomoyo is renamed Madison Taylor, she is voiced by Maggie Blue O'Hara, and her elegant speech was replaced with valley girl speech, similar to O'Hara's portrayal of Kitty Pryde in X-Men: Evolution.
+In the English adaptation Cardcaptors, Tomoyo is renamed Madison Taylor; she is voiced by Maggie Blue O'Hara, and her elegant speech is replaced with valley girl speech, similar to O'Hara's portrayal of Kitty Pryde in X-Men: Evolution.
 J.D.
-Considine of The New York Times stated:
+Considine of The New York Times called Tomoyo "creepy" and said it was "no wonder" that she had been changed so heavily in the adaptation.

-"A United States audience would have a hard enough time accepting the deference and politeness of Sakura's best friend, Tomoyo, as merely a sign of good breeding.
-But her intense devotion to Sakura -- sewing elaborate costumes for each Clow Card chase, documenting Sakura's successes on video, assuring Sakura that she "really likes" her -- verges on the creepy.
-No wonder the American version simply paints Madison (the Tomoyo character) as a video obsessive who sees Sakura's adventures as mere camera fodder."